5tea/PicoDMX/README.md

 # PicoDMX
-Probably one the simplest implementations of DMX on a Raspberry Pi Pico.
+This could be one of the simplest implentations of the DMX protocol on a Raspberry Pi Pico.

+Use an RS485 transceiver.
+Connect TX to Pin 0.

 ```
 from machine import Pin, SPI